Why Gentiles Must Not Keep Ritual Sabbath Rest

 The Rebbe cites the verse “and day and night, shall not cease (lo yishboso)” (Genesis 8.22), and the statement in the Talmud (Tractate Sanhedrin 58b) based on the Hebrew text of that verse: “A Gentile she’shavas [who observes a day as a Sabbath day of rest] is liable to death [by the Hand of Heaven], as it says, ‘and day and night, shall not cease,’ and as it says (Sanhedrin 57a), ‘A warning stated concerning them [the Gentiles] can be understood as equivalent to a statement of their liability to death.’ ” The sage Ravina states in the Talmud there (58b) that the prohibition apples “even on Monday”, i.e. on any day of the week that a Gentile might choose to observe as his Sabbath day.

-As an example of a violation of this prohibition, Rashi there (58b) mentions the “Notzrim” (see Chisronos HaShas)* who established Sunday as their religious Sabbath day.
-In footnote 4, the Rebbe mentions that the Kesef Mishneh (in its explanation of Rambam’s ruling in Laws of Kings 10:9 that this applies for all Gentiles), cites the example from Rashi about the Notzrim, and that it also applies to the Ishmaelites (who by contrast are not idolaters) who established Friday as their religious Sabbath day.
+As an example of a violation of this prohibition, Rashi there (58b) mentions the “Notzrim” (see Chisronos HaShas) [1] who established Sunday as their religious Sabbath day.
+In footnote 4, the Rebbe mentions that the Kesef Mishneh (in its explanation of the ruling of Rambam in Laws of Kings 10:9 that this applies for all Gentiles), cites the example from Rashi about the Notzrim, and that it also applies to the Ishmaelites (who by contrast are not idolaters) who established Friday as their religious Sabbath day.

 In this section the Rebbe continues to review the explanation in the Midrash that (a) Sabbath observance was given only to the Jews, and not until after they left Egypt in the exodus, and it was not given to Gentiles (see Exodus 16:29), and (b) that if a Gentile observes a Sabbath day of rest, G-d does not bestow on him Divine reward, but rather liability to death by the Hand of Heaven.